Ansaa01/sql_queries/README.md

 Removing Duplicates:Created a Common Table Expression (CTE) to identify and remove duplicate entries based on property details and sale records.

 Project Takeaway: This project taught me how powerful SQL can be in transforming data chaos into clarity.
 Dive in to see the magic!

+TAKE HOME PROJECT

+In this project, i developed a relational database consisting of three interconnected tables: Customers, Products and Sales.
+The goal was to perform in-depth analysis and provide actionable insights regarding sales performance and customer behaviours, essential for informed-decision making.